 His current interests lie in tackling a wide range of NLP and Artificial Intelligence projects.

-Dr. Luk is an expert at data analysis, electronics and mathematical sciences and is fluent in English, Cantonese and French.
+Dr. Luk is an expert at data analysis, electronics, mathematical sciences, and is fluent in English, Cantonese, and French.

 Alexander is a biomedical engineer and statistician by training and has been affiliated and consulted for public and government institutions such as Cold Spring Harbor Laboratory, Brookhaven National Laboratory, The Henry Jackson Foundation, RIKEN BSI, and the NIH/NINDS.

 He has assembled experimental and computational teams and has secured and managed +$20M in private and grant investments.
 He is passionate about the healthcare industry, point of care solutions, and modernizing inefficiencies and medical diagnoses.
 He is an expert in high-throughput digital pathology and whole-slide imaging, creating brain-wide connectivity projects and advising a broad spectrum of scientists, while developing frameworks and algorithms for image registration, cell detection, and segmentation.
 As an engineer, he strives to deliver faster, more efficient, and cost-effective strategies during the life cycle of any corporate engagement.